Nimble and powerful, Savage has cooked up the nearly perfect big-game semi-automatic with the MSR 10 Hunter.

 Power And Grace

-Where Savage’s latest game getter excels is striking a nearly perfect balance between power and grace.
+Where Savage’s game getter and its Mossy Oak Overwatch camo-clad sibling, the MSR 10 Hunter Overwatch, excel is striking a nearly perfect balance between power and grace.
 Its chambering options (.308 Winchester, 6.5 Creedmoor) are fit to tackle nearly any American game animal.
 At the same time, it’s a slight package that’s quick to the shoulder and intuitive to the eye.
 That quite a combination, and rare.

 Though, words don’t truly do the MSR 10 Hunter justice.
 To understand its advantages you have to get one in your hands.
 Only then can you appreciate its mountain rifle heft (7.8 pounds) and surprisingly compact size.
 Just the things that make it ideal for long treks to a stand and ready at a moment’s notice.